alercah/rado/lang.md

 # Language Description

-Peri is a declarative language that expresses logical systems.
-For the most part, there is no state, input/output, or side effects in Peri.
+Rado is a declarative language that expresses logical systems.
+For the most part, there is no state, input/output, or side effects in Rado.
 Later declarations can modify earlier ones, however, all declarations are processed fully before any evaluation can occur.
-The logical system described by a Peri specification can be queried using a suitable interpreter.
+The logical system described by a Rado specification can be queried using a suitable interpreter.

 ## Overview

-In Peri, the most basic concepts are *items* and *locations*.
+In Rado, the most basic concepts are *items* and *locations*.
 In a randomizer game, the available items are shuffled and placed in the various locations.
-To Peri, an item is little more than a piece of data with some properties, and a location is a place where an item can go.
+To Rado, an item is little more than a piece of data with some properties, and a location is a place where an item can go.

 Not all locations are equal, of course.
 Some require that the player have already collected a certain item, have reached a particular event trigger, or any number of other conditions.
-In Peri, these are expressed as *requirements*.
+In Rado, these are expressed as *requirements*.

-In order to facilitate organizing locations, Peri has the concept of *regions*, which correspond to areas in the game that a player can visit.
+In order to facilitate organizing locations, Rado has the concept of *regions*, which correspond to areas in the game that a player can visit.
 Regions can have *links* between each other, defining how the player can traverse the game and the requirements to do so.

-In order to allow for code reuse, Peri allows items to have *tags* indicating common properties, as well as associated *values* such as numerical parameters.
+In order to allow for code reuse, Rado allows items to have *tags* indicating common properties, as well as associated *values* such as numerical parameters.
 These can be referenced in requirements or in *functions* used to compute values (particularly requirements).

-Values are generally numeric (arbitrary rational numbers) or boolean, but Peri also supports strings, user-defined enumerations, and lists.
+Values are generally numeric (arbitrary rational numbers) or boolean, but Rado also supports strings, user-defined enumerations, and lists.
 Items are also a type of their own.

-Names in Peri follow a rudimentary scoping system.
+Names in Rado follow a rudimentary scoping system.
 Regions introduce scopes implicitly, and a scope can be explicitly declared with a *module*.

-Finally, to support customization, Peri supports *configs*, which are values describing various input parameters to the randomization process, such as the game mode or a player's known techniques.
+Finally, to support customization, Rado supports *configs*, which are values describing various input parameters to the randomization process, such as the game mode or a player's known techniques.

 ## Scoping

-Scoping in Peri is quite simple.
+Scoping in Rado is quite simple.
 Each region introduces a new scope.
 When a name is used, it can refer to any name declared in the same or an enclosing scope (even if it is declared after the point of use).
 Names in other scopes can be referred to with a dot syntax `Outer.Inner`; dot syntax is also used to refer to